Topics:

 Types of Permits

 • Removable windshield placards are issued to a person with a disability on a temporary (six months) or permanent (five year) basis.
-Removable windshield placards may also be issued to an organization that transports persons with disabilities and/or elderly customers.
+Removable windshield placards may also be issued to an organization that transports persons with disabilities.

 Back to top